 The Group determined that accountability should be seen not only as a tool for transparency, but an effective way to hold intervening parties responsible of their actions.
 The challenge remains on designing a mechanism or structure that will be able to implement these measures in a manner that maintains (and indeed enhances) public trust.

-to conflicts of interest must be addressed directly.
-In the ICANN model, disclosure of interests via the Statement of Interest (SOI) has traditionally been sufficient, enabling conflicted parties to remain as active participants in decision making that directly affects their business relationships.
-(Indeed, this practise has enabled some ICANN stakeholders to be accused of being on "both sides of the table" during contract negotiations.)
+Issues related to conflicts of interest must be addressed directly.
+In the ICANN model, disclosure of interests has traditionally been sufficient, enabling conflicted parties to remain as active participants in decision making that directly affects their business relationships.
+(Indeed, this practise has enabled some ICANN stakeholders to accused of being on "both sides of the table" during contract negotiations.)

 Furthermore, in the interests of maximum clarity, declarations of potential conflict must be repeated by the affected individuals each time that a vote or gathering of consensus takes place.